Finding the right cancer therapy using a novel approach: dynamic microenvironments

 A key feature of Draper’s platform, called the Personalized Predictive Assay for Cancer Treatment (PPACT), is its ability to recapitulate the interaction between a patient’s immune cells and their tumor.

 With PPACT, biomedical researchers can create a microenvironment—a test bed of sorts—complete with an engineered vascular-like system containing nutrients and lymphocytes, providing suitable conditions to sustain a 3D fragment of the patient’s biopsied tumor tissue.
 A precision-controlled microfluidic system delivers various drugs or combinations of drugs along with lymphocytes treated with various compounds, to determine which are most effective at killing the patient’s cancer.
-The current prototype comprises a 12-channel device to support parallel testing of multiple tumor fragments and combinations of drugs.
+The current prototype is a 12-channel device to support parallel testing of multiple tumor fragments and combinations of drugs.
 If a drug is observed to kill tissues within the PPACT platform, it provides predictive evidence of clinical efficacy against the patient’s cancer.

 Draper’s microfluidics PPACT system fits into the growing field of personalized therapeutics and precision medicine, according to Jeff Borenstein, Laboratory Technical Staff at Draper.
 In tests, Borenstein and his team found that the PPACT system could recapitulate responses seen in studies with mouse models, but within a framework that permits precision control over the tumor microenvironment and real-time monitoring of immune cell function and tumor response.